Israel pounds Gaza neighborhoods, as people scramble for safety in sealed-off territory

 JERUSALEM (AP) — Israeli warplanes hammered the Gaza Strip neighborhood by neighborhood on Tuesday, reducing buildings to rubble and sending people scrambling to find safety in the tiny, sealed-off territory as Israel vowed a retaliation for Hamas’ surprise weekend attack that would “reverberate ... for generations.”

 The war began after Hamas militants stormed into Israel on Saturday, bringing gunbattles to its streets for the first time in decades.
-At least 1,600 lives have already been claimed on both sides, and perhaps hundreds more.
+More than 1,800 lives have already been claimed on both sides, and perhaps hundreds more.
 Hamas and other militant groups in Gaza hold more than 150 soldiers and civilians hostage, according to Israel.

 The conflict is only expected to escalate.
 Israel expanded the mobilization of reservists to 360,000 on Tuesday, according to the country’s media.
 After days of fighting, Israel’s military said Tuesday morning that it had regained effective control over areas Hamas attacked in its south, and of the Gaza border.